Fast fashion trained us to treat clothes as disposable. Buying less can mean looking better.

 Sustainable Work Wardrobe

 Your work wardrobe gets the most wear.
-Investing in quality here provides the best cost-per-wear return.
+Spend more per piece here, and cost-per-wear drops fastest.

 | Item | Investment | Lifespan |